Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Method

-where $\boldsymbol{I}_{K}$ is a $K$-dimensional identity matrix, and $\odot$ denotes the Hadamard product.
+where $\boldsymbol{I}_{K}$ is a $K$-dimensional identity matrix and $\odot$ denotes the Hadamard product.
 Therefore, the corresponding precision matrix is given by

-\citet{Lam2016} suggests improving this estimator by averaging many (e.g., 50) estimates using different sets of partitioned data that are generated via random permutation.
+\citet{Lam2016} suggests improving this estimator by averaging many (e.g., 50) estimates, using different sets of partitioned data that are generated via random permutation.
 For robustness, we also randomly permute $\boldsymbol{m}_{n}\left(\boldsymbol{\theta}\right)$, $n=1,...,N$, for each computation of $\boldsymbol{W}$.

 The choice of the split location $N^{*}$ is non-trivial.
 Theorem 5 of \citeauthor{Lam2016} (2016, p.
 941) suggests that when $K/N\rightarrow c$, it is asymptotically efficient to choose $N^{*}=N-aN^{1/2}$, with some constants $c,a>0$.
 However, this poses two difficulties.
 First, this asymptotic property is not applicable when $N^{*}/N$ goes to a constant smaller than 1.
-Second, there is no practical guidance for setting $a$. \citet{Lam2016} proposes to choose $N^{*}$ to minimize the following criterion by means of a grid search:
+Second, there is no practical guidance for setting $a$. \citet{Lam2016} proposes to choose $N^{*}$ to minimize the following criterion using a grid search: